They have a very busy 2019.

-In December last year, frontman Robert Smith confirmed that the goth icons are about to finish their first album in a decade.
+In December 2018 Smith confirmed that the goth icons are about to finish their first album in a decade.

 After previously revealing that the band were working on new material, Smith said that the honour of being inducted into the Rock and Roll Hall of Fame had inspired them to finish their first record since 2008’s ‘4: 13 Dream.’

 The Cure are playing dozens of festivals this year.
 Take a look at the full list here.
-The band are also rumoured to be headliners at Glastonbury 2019, while other tipped acts include The Killers, Lana Del Rey, Interpol and many more.
+The band were recently confirmed to headline this year’s Glastonbury festival along with The Killers and Stormzy.

 When asked about the prospect last year, Smith said: “Yeah, maybe.
 We haven’t had a happy history with Glastonbury over the years.
-Although we’ve headlined three times, we’ve never been on the best of terms.
-I don’t know if they forgive and forget.
-There are enough other festivals for us to play.”
+Although we’ve headlined three times, we’ve never been on the best of terms.”